 FIRST ALERT ISSUED | The latest from WRDW/WAGT Chief Meteorologist Riley Hale

+FIRST ALERT this afternoon through through Saturday morning.
+ICY ROADS LIKELY TONIGHT - EARLY SATURDAY.

 AUGUSTA, Ga.
-(WRDW/WAGT) - Temperatures will stay above freezing late today into early Friday, but drop to the mid 30s.
-Temperatures will hold steady or even decrease during the day Friday as scattered light showers continue across the area and northeast winds bring cooler air to the region.
-Temperatures will get down to freezing late in the day Friday and there will be lingering light showers, which will bring the threat for minor ice impacts.
+(WRDW/WAGT) - Temperatures will hold steady or even decrease during the day today as northeast winds between 8-12 mph bring cooler air to the region.
+Wind chills will likely be in the 20s for most of the day.
+Temperatures will get down to freezing late in the afternoon and there will be lingering light precipitation, which will bring the threat for minor snow/ice impacts.

 Black ice will be possible early Saturday morning with morning lows in the mid to upper 20s.
+Wind chills will be between 17-23° early Saturday!
 Highs will increase to the low 40s by Saturday afternoon which will help melt ice.
 Winds will be out of the north between 8-12 mph.
 Partly cloudy to mostly cloudy skies during the day.

 Back down below freezing late Saturday into early Sunday with lows in the mid 20s.
 Afternoon highs Sunday will warm up to near 50 with mostly sunny skies.